 Hello.
 I am a sociologist interested in culture, work and employment, technology, sociology of time, emotions, and comparative sociology.

+My research is on the cultural dimension of techno-capitalism.
 I am working on two lines of research.
 The first one examines how emergent technological infrastructures and labour regimes shape the cultural norms and perceptions of time.
-This includes the phenomenon of time scarcity, speed-up society and workers’ imaginaries of futures.
-The second stream concerns more broadly the cultural and moral perceptions of precarity and how these beliefs diverge across national contexts.
-Empirically, I focus on professionals in the global online freelancing labour market, also known as the remote gig economy
+Papers under revision examine how workers make sense of and experience time scarcity, schedule instability, and workers’ imaginaries of futures.
+The second stream concerns more broadly the cultural and moral perceptions of precarity, and how these beliefs diverge across national contexts.
+Empirically, I focus on self-employed professionals in the global online freelancing labour market, also known as the remote gig economy.

 I primarily work with interview and ethnographic data, both offline and online, but I also engage with survey data in collaborative projects.
 My current project focuses on China and Japan.
 In developing projects, I am extending my geographical focus to the UK.